lordzuko/intent-classification/README.md

 * [DockerHub](https://hub.docker.com/repository/docker/lordzuko/intent-clf-service/)
 * `docker pull lordzuko/intent-clf-service:v1.0.0`

+### Limitation
+* The Dockerfile currently does not support GPU usage even though the inference code works with GPU.
+This is because the chosen base image does not have NVIDIA-CUDA drivers installed.
 # API Documentation
 The documentation provides how to use the API, with `python`, `cURL` etc.
 * POSTMAN documentation for the service can be found [here](https://documenter.getpostman.com/view/30635450/2s9YRB4CSg#6401b2aa-c4d3-4881-9ba6-7182af00ef43).